-Unlike some towns, Gibsonville isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Gibsonville are a mix of both white- and blue-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Gibsonville is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Gibsonville is a town of sales and office workers, professionals, and managers.
 There are especially a lot of people living in Gibsonville who work in office and administrative support (12.91%), sales jobs (10.76%), and management occupations (10.17%).

 Also of interest is that Gibsonville has more people living here who work in computers and math than 95% of the places in the US.